waimea-pahyde/200DTD-firewood-customer-tracker/docs/1-sprint-1-prototype.md

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://embed.figma.com/design/JKcLpcsrvzZRWVojkxSdbP/Third-Draft?node-id=0-1&embed-host=share" allowfullscreen></iframe>

 The next feedback from the end user was
-> There needs to be a login screen to secure the database

 > There needs to be an orders page form